-For me, beauty starts with skincare, especially in the Winter when your skin is dry, red and itchy.
+For me, beauty starts with skincare, especially in the winter when your skin is dry, red and itchy.
 The foundation of any beauty routine is taking care of your skin and giving it the nutrients it requires, from what you eat to what you apply topically.
-Much of how your skin looks and feels has to do with the food you’re eating and how much water you’re drinking.
 Makeup is the finishing touch but truly no amount of makeup will achieve the right look if you don’t have a healthy skin foundation to begin with.

 I switched my facial cleanser recently to this one by Honest Beauty and so far I really like it.
 It’s gentle and available at Target for $12.99.
 Overall, the Honest Beauty products are a great option for affordable and easily accessible beauty products.

 This serum is on the more expensive side but I personally think it’s worth the price.
 I use it in the morning before layering on SPF and my makeup.
 Because the serum is light, I don’t feel like I have a ton of product on my face.
 For days when I’m home all day, I’ll usually wash my face and put on this serum only.
 The vitamin C helps brighten dull skin, squalane seals in moisture, and peptide complex improves skin elasticity and firmness.